weaveworks/weave/site/proxy.md

 ## <a name="ipam"></a>Automatic IP address assignment

-If [automatic IP address assignment](ipam.html) is enabled in weave, e.g. by launching it with

-    host1$ weave launch -iprange 10.2.3.0/24

-then containers started via the proxy can be automatically assigned an IP address by providing a blank `WEAVE_CIDR` environment variable, as in
+If [automatic IP address assignment](ipam.html) is enabled in weave, which it is by default, then containers started via the proxy can be automatically assigned an IP address by providing a blank `WEAVE_CIDR` environment variable, as in

     host1$ docker run -e WEAVE_CIDR= -ti ubuntu